Minnesota K-12 Education Tax Subtraction and Credit

 - The subtraction is similar to a deduction and requires no additional qualification besides having a qualifying student.

 Depending on your income, you may be able to qualify for both forms of tax relief.
-Note, however, that the same expenses cannot be claimed for both the credit and subtraction.
+The same expenses cannot be claimed for both the credit and subtraction.
+For more information, contact the Minnesota Department of Revenue.

 Minnesota also offers homeschool families a reimbursement for some of the cost of purchasing qualifying educational materials.
-The reimbursement amounts vary from year to year, but the most commonly accessed reimbursement is for instructional materials, which was around $80 a student in 2013.
+The reimbursement amounts vary from year to year, but the most commonly accessed reimbursement is for instructional materials.
 There is additional reimbursement available for pupil health services and guidance counseling for high school students.
-More information about that can be found on page 12 of this Minnesota Dept. of Education document.

-Qualifying materials for the reimbursement include non-religious items such as texts, workbooks, periodicals, manipulatives, and some technology items, such as educational CD-ROMs.
+Qualifying materials for the reimbursement include non-religious items such as texts, workbooks, periodicals, manipulatives, and some technology items.
 If you have questions about whether an item will qualify, you can find some clarification in the MN statute 123B.41 or contact your district superintendent’s office.
 Also, be aware that the district can later claim ownership of any item that they reimburse you for.
 Many people find it works best to claim items that are consumable, such as workbooks.

 In order to receive the reimbursement, you must contact your district for a form called Student Report for Aids to Nonpublic Students.
 This is often included with the packet the district sends out yearly once you’ve registered as a homeschooler.
-Please note that this report might need to be filed with the superintendent of your school district by an earlier deadline than the October 1st deadline for your Letter of Intent to Homeschool form.
-It varies by district, but they also sometimes require you to bring the items you are requesting reimbursement for in to the district office for their approval.
-Check with your district office regarding this requirement and the deadline for paperwork.
+Please note that this report may need to be filed with the superintendent of your school district by an earlier deadline than the October 1st deadline for the Letter of Intent to Homeschool.
+Contact your school district or superintendent’s office regarding this requirement and the deadline for paperwork.